 We embrace the Australian values, but we cherish where we come from and transmit this to our children.
 We aim at raising global citizens, the more languages you speak the more you know and the more you want to know about the other cultures.

 How they do it

-Filipa and her husband use the popular OPOL method (One Person One Language) where they speak to their children in their own native languages, Filpa speaks with them in French and her husband speaks to them in Spanish.
+We use the popular OPOL method (One Person One Language) where we speak to their children in our own native languages.
+I speak with the kids in French and my husband speaks to them in Spanish.
 English is used only with others in the community.

 As a multicultural nation you would think more people would encourage the learning of other languages but it seems that many people don’t understand.